bjbarrett/stat_rethinking_2025/README.md

 2. Simulate Data based on your DAG or SCM, and recover parameters of interest to show you can answer the question you propse with a realistic sampling regime/design
 3. AND/OR Run an analyses using the skills you learned in class for data you have collected.

-The goal is to generalte a product that will be useful for you or make your science better.
+The goal is to generate a product that will be useful for you or make your science better.